 Community engagement means different things to people and organisations.
 For us, community engagement is closely linked to our Mission, where consumer protection is at the heart of regulation.

-Our volunteering policies encourage our people to take part in volunteering opportunities, whether in communities in London, Edinburgh or close to where they live, enabling us to make a positive impact on society.
+We encourage our people to take part in volunteering opportunities, whether in communities in London, Edinburgh or close to where they live, helping us to make a positive impact on society.